pr1yasha/pr1yasha/README.md

 ## 🔭 What am I working on?

 I'm currently a full time university student and also do freelance web development.
-I'm also an upcoming backend software engineer at Atlassian :)
+I'm also an upcoming backend software engineer intern at Atlassian :)

 In my spare time, I'm the Events Director of Women in Tech and enjoy hosting events to connect people across genders and encourage passion among students in Computer Science.
 I'm also a member of the Information Security club and an enjoy competitive programming through the University of Melbourne Competitive Programming Club.